 They also typically provide maintenance, repair, and trouble-shooting services if something goes wrong or when your machine just needs a tune-up.

 And finally, a dealer will also allow your the opportunity to exchange your machine for new one when ever you are ready to upgrade!
-Dealers really are the best resource there is when it comes to finding happiness with a sewing machine.
+Dealers really are the best resource there is when it comes to finding happiness and satisfaction with a sewing machine.

 They WANT you to succeed.